ShibaMiyuki07/TestTechnique-CureSureMedico/README.md

 ## Project launch

-To launch the project, an .exe files is included in the launch folder, you need to lauch it in order to test it.
+To launch the project, an .exe files is included in the launch/Website folder, you need to lauch it in order to test it.
 There will be an url in the console created from it so you need to copy and paste it in your browser.
 Before launching it, you need to change the appsettings.Production.json and add the connectionstrings that i will send to the Mysql section.

 ## Test directory